Beaulieu Home Improvement

 As you might be able to guess from the name, an ice dam is a considerable build-up of ice that's stuck on your home's roof.
 Unless you're looking for an excuse to perform some residential home improvement, it's important to pay attention to these ice dams in winter.
 If you live in an area that experiences freezing temperatures throughout the cooler months, you should pay even more attention as you might be at a greater risk.

-How Do Ice Dams Form?
+How Do Ice Dams Form on a Roof?

 Ice dams develop following a significant amount of snowfall on your roof.
 A residential roofing contractor understands how the roof being released from your home's attic melts this snow.
 As it slides down your roof in liquid form, it eventually refreezes near the edge of your roof.
 This is a prime position to cause the kind of damage that will threaten a need for a roof replacement.
 As the classic and timely snowball effect tells us, this process will repeat itself and result in bigger ice dams.
 Your residential home improvement efforts should definitely be focused on this potential issue.

-Can Ice Dams Hurt The Roof?
+What Damage Can Ice Dams Cause?

-Yes!
 As any residential roofing contractor will tell you, ice dams can cause significant damage to your roof and your home overall.
-In fact, you might even be forced into an entire roof replacement or other residential home improvement expenses depending on the kind of damage that results from the ice dam.
+In fact, you might even be forced into an entire roof replacement or other residential home improvement expenses, depending on the kind of damage that results from the ice dam.
 It's important to keep in mind that the problems caused by an ice dam might not all show up at the same time.
-You can expect some problems to present themselves more quickly while others take a while to notice.
+You can expect some problems to present themselves more quickly, while others take a while to notice.

 Short-Term Problems: